atreyasha/dotfiles/develop.md

             post-initialization -\> perhaps with advice over latex init function

+        3.  find way to automatically reparse document with `reftex-parse-all` when building document -\> will ensure labels are updated for autocompletion as they are currently not refreshed

+        4.  think about improving workflow to handle spaces, make case unsensitive and parse bibliography codes better (eg.
+            \"doran2017does\" from \"do\") in
+            `company-reftex-citation-candidates`, for development add
+            package (eg.
+            `(company-reftex :location (recipe :fetcher github :repo "atreyasha/company-reftex"))`) in `dotspacemacs-additional-packages` and update packages,
+            delete old package location

     2.  emacs: fix wrong argument error on `helm-company` post command hook -\> linked to `helm-company` interaction with `company-post-command`: see